-The first edition introduced a very comprehensive set of seal data sheets.
+The First Edition introduced a very comprehensive set of seal data sheets.
 This consisted of five pages of seal data plus two additional pages of pump data.
 While they were thorough, users seldom, if ever, completely filled these out.
-The second edition revised these data sheets so that all the necessary information is contained on two pages.
+The Second Edition revised these data sheets so that all the necessary information is contained on two pages.
 Since the data requirements and design options are different for different seal categories, there are two sets of data sheets.
 One set of data sheets covers Category 1 and 2 seals and one set covers Category 3 seals.
 These data sheets are provided in both SI and US customary units.
-These datasheets were further refined in API 682 third edition and ISO 21049.